pmeeny/CI-MS4-LoveRugby/README.md

 - User Story 8.3: As a regular user I can add a comment to a news item
 - User Story 8.4: As a regular user I can delete a comment that I had originally added on a news item
 - User Story 8.5: As an admin user I can delete a comment on a news item, even if I did not add the comment
+- User Story 8.6: As a regular user who has not registered or logged into the website, I cannot add a comment to a news item

 ### Feature 9 Profile Page
 #### Description feature 9